korriganjr/korriganjr.github.io_SPHINX_TEST/sphinx/source/index.rst

 Refer to :ref:`Paragraph 1 <paragraph_1_lorem_ipsum_2>` of Lorem Ipsum 2 to learn how you can use the git + Sphinx stack in different scenarios.

+In :ref:`Paragraph 7 <paragraph_7_lorem_ipsum_2>` of Lorem Ipsum 2 you will find a list of features you can use to create templates for your Sphinx documents.

 Indices and tables
 ==================